rogelj/terminal-finder-button/README.md

-# Launch a Jupyter server from macOS Finder
+# Launch a Terminal window from macOS Finder

 A macOS app for starting up a Jupyter server directly from the Finder's current folder.